lourot/reframe-on-up/readme.md

 ## Setting up your AWS account

 8. Create an IAM user `myuser` and an access key for it.
-We will need it in order to use AWS CLI.
+We will need it in order to use the AWS CLI.

 See the
 [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 for more details.

+9. Attach the `IAMFullAccess` policy to `myuser` so you can run commands like `aws iam create-group ...` later.